Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Study Description

-\subsection{Data}

-In this study we used a data set collected from 76 non-demented older (mean age 85.9 years) men and women living independently who were part of the Intelligent Systems for Assessing Aging changes (ISAAC) project conducted by Oregon Center for Aging and Technology (ORCATECH) Living Laboratory.
-The ISAAC study is a longitudinal community cohort study using an unobtrusive home-based assessment platform installed in the homes of many seniors in the Portland, OR (USA) metropolitan area and is described in detail elsewhere~\cite{Kaye2011}.
-All subjects provided written informed consent and the study was approved by the Oregon Health \& Science University Institutional Review Board (OHSU IRB 2353).
+\subsubsection{Data}

-The data used from each participant consisted of: 1) transition times - estimated as the time between sensor firings from X10 motion sensors (MS16A; X10.com) positioned in adjacent rooms, 2) in-home gait velocity - estimated from a linear array of restricted view X10 motion sensors as described in~\cite{hagler2010unobtrusive}, and 3) clinical gait velocity - assessed by a clinician with a 30 ft timed walk which were collected as part of a battery of clinical tests administered at baseline enrollment and then annually.
-In this study, we used both the in-home gait velocity and clinical gait velocity measurements as ground truth for calibrating and verifying the proposed model that maps transition time to velocity.
-Participants self-reported via an online survey when overnight visitors were present in the house.
-In addition, days in which technical staff visits occurred or sensors not functioning properly (e.g., due to a dead battery) were also recorded.
-Data from days with overnight guests, when staff visited the home, or with sensor outage were excluded in our analysis.
+\DA{\RR{Two} types of data were used from each participant.
+First are the \emph{transition times}, estimated as the time between sensor firings from X10 motion detectors (MS16A; X10.com) positioned in adjacent rooms.
+Each room in each home has one (unrestricted) motion detector (Fig.~\ref{fig:home.13} illustrates the sensor placement in one participant's house) placed such that the 30 degree by 90 degree field-of-view (FOV) of the sensor spans as closely as possible the room in which the sensor is installed.
+Different homes have different room sizes and floor plans, therefore the distance between the FOV of sensors in adjacent rooms depends on characteristics of the specific home in which it is installed.
+This is why the support vector regression (SVR) must be trained separately for each pair of sensors as discussed below; the actual distance between the FOV of sensors placed in adjacent rooms of a home is not known a priori.
+All motion sensors used in this study have a six second refractory period and are time stamped to the nearest millisecond.
+Participants self-reported via an online survey such events as when overnight visitors were present in the house, days in which technical staff visited the home, or times when sensors did not function properly (e.g. due to a dead battery for example).
+Data from days with overnight guests, when staff visited the home, or with sensor outage were excluded in our analysis. \RR{In total, we had $44,753$ days of data from our $74$ participants. \ca{On average, we had 630.32$\pm$325.8 days of data from each participant.}}}